trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_client.md

 *Note: The synchronous streaming interface needs to run in the `fiber` coroutine environment.*

-## Programming interfaces synchronous streaming
+## Programming interfaces about synchronous streaming

 ### Client stream reader writer by synchronous